Carusu: Working conditions

-The conditions of the carusi were described by two politicians from mainland Italy, Leopoldo Franchetti and Sidney Sonnino who had travelled to Sicily in 1876 to conduct an unofficial inquiry into the state of Sicilian society:
+The conditions of the carusi in the Sicilian sulfur mines were described by two politicians from mainland Italy, Leopoldo Franchetti and Sidney Sonnino who had travelled to Sicily in 1876 to conduct an unofficial inquiry into the state of Sicilian society:

 As a result, the minimum age was increased to 10 years by government decree in 1876.
 In 1905 the minimum age was raised to 14 years and in 1934 to 16.
 In 1911 it was reported that the law was not rigidly enforced, however.